linode/apl-core/README.md

 **Platform teams** - To setup and manage production-ready Kubernetes-based platforms
 * Onboard development teams in a comprehensive multi-tenant setup
 * Get all the required K8s tools in an integrated way
+* Create your platform profile and deploy to any K8s
+* One schema to manage all platform configuration
 * Ensure governance with security policies
 * Implement zero-trust networking
 * Make development teams self-serving